9 Places to Experience Fall in Dubuque

 Schuster’s Pumpkin Patch

 Looking to find that perfect pumpkin?
 Look no further than this family owned and operated patch.
-Open from 10 am to 5 pm every Saturday and Sunday from September 26 – October 31.
+Open from 10 am to 5 pm every Saturday and Sunday from September 5 – October 31.
 While you search for pumpkins you can also enjoy wagon rides, a pumpkin launcher, corn maze, and more.
-Social distancing and masks are recommended.

 Czipar’s Apple Orchard

-Czipar’s Apple Orchard is family owned and located just outside of Dubuque and is home to their famous apple cider donuts made from locally grown apples.
-Open daily from 8 am to 5:30 pm.
+Czipar’s Apple Orchard is family-owned and located just outside of Dubuque and is home to their famous apple cider donuts made from locally grown apples.
+They are pet-friendly and open daily from 8 am to 5:30 pm.
 (P.S.
 Don’t miss their apple cider slushies.)

 Fenelon Place Elevator

 Referred to as the ‘world’s shortest, steepest, railway’, or the ‘4th Street Elevator’, this Dubuque icon takes you from the base of Bluff Street all the way to the top of the bluff it climbs.
 There you will see views of the Tri-State region, including the city skyline.
-Fare is $3 round trip for adults and $1.50 round trip for kids 5-12.
+Fare is $4 round trip for adults and $2 round trip for kids 5-12.
 Kids 5 & under are free.
+The elevator is pet-friendly.
 (For an ADA friendly view of the top, visitors can drive to the top of the bluff and take in the breathtaking vistas.)

 Eagle Point Park

 This 164 acre park overlooks the Mississippi River into Wisconsin and Illinois and is a perfect stop for leaf watching.
-Viewfinders are available to get an even closer look with a color-blind adapted, ADA viewfinder to be installed this fall.
+Viewfinders are available to get an even closer look with a color-blind adapted, ADA viewfinder newly installed in 2020.
 Entry into the park is $1 per car and $5 per bus.
 Bikes and pedestrians are free.

 Julien Dubuque Monument at the Mines of Spain

 This monument was built for the founder of Dubuque and sits atop a bluff in the Mines of Spain State Park.
-The views here are second to none and with it’s accessible access from the road, this spot is a must see for fall colors.
+The views here are second to none and with its accessible access from the road, this spot is a must-see for fall colors.
+Did we mention it’s also pet-friendly?

 Dubuque Farmers’ Market

 Iowa’s longest-running Farmers’ Market runs Saturdays through October from 7am to noon and is filled to the brim with local farm stands, artisans, tasty treats, and more.
-Masks are required.
+This market is pet friendly with a requirement that leashes are no longer than 3 feet and pets are to be kept by their owner’s sides at all times.

 Local Breweries & Wineries